HaitianWang/Mining-Truck-FrontRunner-Optimization/README.md

-# Rio Tinto FrontRunner Optimization Project
+# Mining onsite software Optimization Project

 ## Overview

-This project focuses on optimizing the use of Rio Tinto's FrontRunner software for autonomous haul trucks.
+This project focuses on optimizing the use of mining onsite software for autonomous haul trucks.
 The primary goal is to enhance the efficiency of road curve drawing at intersections, particularly T-intersections, to reduce truck cycle time, increase productivity, and lower operational costs.
 The project involves developing a model to classify road curves, an optimizer to generate the best road curves, and a front-end application to integrate with the FrontRunner system.

 ## Table of Contents